 Special Requirement – Public Notice

 The governing body must hold public hearings on the annual budgetary process, budget amendments, and proposed tax increases in accordance with Sections 15.2-2506, 15.2-2507, and 58.1-3321 of the Code of Virginia.
 Note: During the 2022 legislative session (Chapter 29) Code of Virginia §58.1-3321 was amended to change the notice requirements for public hearings held to increase property taxes in localities that conduct their reassessment of real estate more than once every four years.
+Additionally, during the 2024 legislative session (Chapters 225 and 242), Code of Virginia §58.1-3321 was amended to remove the 14-day exception to the notice requirements for public hearings.

 Required Audit Procedure: